Best Anonymous Email Services

 - Limited transparency about logging and data retention

-The opposite of anonymous — all free inboxes are public and readable by anyone.
-Only the paid tier with private domains offers real privacy, which defeats the purpose for most users seeking a free anonymous option.
+Free inboxes are the opposite of anonymous because they are public and readable by anyone.
+You only get real privacy if you pay for private domains.
+That defeats the purpose for most users who are looking for a free anonymous option.

 - No signup means no identity trail with the service itself